 Pruning should always be done with care, only making as many cuts as are necessary.

 It’s easy to understand why many homeowners think trees don’t need pruning.
 After all, trees don’t get regular pruning when they grow in the wild, so why should they need pruning when they’re on your lawn?

-- To improve a tree’s form and shape
+- Improves a tree’s form and shape

-- To maintain a desired tree height
+- Maintains a desired tree height

-- To encourage new shoots
+- Encourages new shoots

-- To improve air circulation within the canopy
+- Improves air circulation within the canopy

 At the end of the day, proper pruning habits can help keep your tree healthy and pleasant looking while correcting minor structural weaknesses.
 You might be surprised at the difference a few cuts can make!